alvinugo1/String-Calculator-/README.md

 # String Calculator

 ## Overview
-Bjarne is jealous of Python’s support for arithmetic with unbounded integers.
-Help Bjarne to feel better about C++ by building a calculator to do basic arithmetic operations with arbitrarily large numbers represented internally as strings, i.e., sequences of characters .
+An arbituary character Bjarne is jealous of Python’s support for arithmetic with unbounded integers.
+In this project I help Bjarne to feel better about C++ by building a calculator to do basic arithmetic operations with arbitrarily large numbers represented internally as strings, i.e., sequences of characters .